Help shape the next decade of growth in the City of Whittlesea

 • Vibrant local places and centres

-We're inviting residents, businesses, investors, developers, government representatives and community members to share their thoughts on the draft Strategy.
+We invited residents, businesses, investors, developers, government representatives and community members to share their thoughts on the draft Strategy.

 The City of Whittlesea is growing quickly, with the population expected to increase by around 33 per cent by 2036.
 Planning now will help make sure our community stays strong, resilient, connected and ready for the future.

-Your feedback will help shape the future of the City of Whittlesea.
+Feedback received is being considered and will help shape the future of the City of Whittlesea.

 The draft strategy focuses on four key directions